 The Sharing Place was founded when a determined young mother, Chris Chytraus, sought help for her two children after their father died.
 She soon discovered there was a lack of resources in the Salt Lake City area for grieving children.
 With the help of her children’s therapist, Nancy Reiser, The Sharing Place grief support groups were created.
-The Sharing Place has provided a safe haven to grieving families for over twenty-five years, providing hope not only to Chris and her children but to thousands of others their journey has touched.
+The Sharing Place has provided a safe haven to grieving families since 1993, providing hope not only to Chris and her children but to thousands of others their journey has touched.

-Today, The Sharing Place hosts fourteen age-appropriate grief support groups for children ages 3-18.
+Today, The Sharing Place hosts age-appropriate grief support groups at three locations for children ages 3-18.
 Parents also meet separately in groups designed to meet their needs.
 Each group is led by a coordinator and a number of volunteers who have completed extensive training.